theramiyer/blog/content/post/2021/on-petrol-prices.md

 During the pandemic, when the entire world went into a lockdown, the demand for petroleum dropped across the world.
 This resulted in a steep drop in the price of the crude oil.
 But this was also the time that our government realised that it would face a hit in the GST collection.

 When the prices dropped, the government saw this as a window of opportunity.
 The government decided to keep the prices at around ₹70.
 The logic was that the price point is familiar to the public, and they would not mind paying such money.
 But how could the government do this when it did not control the prices any more?
-Of course by tweaking the taxes.
+Of course, by tweaking the taxes.

-India works on the welfare state model.
-And the government needs money for welfare schemes.
 When the economy comes to a grinding stop because of the pandemic, one way to kickstart it, is to give money in the hands of people, so that they begin the spend cycle.
 This leads to more demand, then more production, and more consumption.

 Exploiting the drop in crude prices was a good way to make some quick money.
 Nobody had anything to lose.